rkudela/ifcb-test/Data-acquisition.md

 The IFCB dashboard can copy data from your instrument to your specified data directories (see [[Installation]] for details about how to set up time series and data directories).
 You can configure the dashboard to periodically check for new data on your IFCB and copy it to the appropriate location for your time series.

 > Note: the IFCB dashboard will never delete data from your IFCB.
-To free up space on your IFCB's hard drive, you will need to manually delete older data.
+To free up space on your IFCB's hard drive, you will need log into your IFCB and manually delete data that you have already copied off of it.

 ### Set up access to your IFCB's data directory